Fabio Quartararo: 2019

 In August 2018, it was announced that Quartararo would join Franco Morbidelli at the newly created Yamaha satellite team, Petronas Yamaha SRT, in 2019.
 He would be intended to riding with a 2018-spec Yamaha.
-However, Yamaha gave him a factory-spec Yamaha - known as the "Spec-B".
+However, Yamaha gave him a factory-spec Yamaha, known as the "Spec-B".

-He qualified on pole position for the Spanish Grand Prix.
-With this pole position he took the record for youngest ever polesitter in the MotoGP class, a record previously held by Marc Márquez since 2013.
-He also qualified on pole position in Catalunya (ultimately finishing the race in second place) and the following race in Assen, setting a new lap record and becoming the youngest rider with consecutive pole positions in MotoGP history.
+Quartararo qualified on pole position for the Spanish Grand Prix.
+With this pole position, he took the record for youngest ever polesitter in the MotoGP class, a record previously held by Marc Márquez since 2013.
+He also qualified on pole position in Catalunya, ultimately finishing the race in second place, and the following race in Assen, setting a new lap record and becoming the youngest rider with consecutive pole positions in MotoGP history.
 He finished third in Assen, behind Maverick Viñales and Marc Márquez.
 The next race at the Sachsenring, he qualified second, behind Marc Márquez.
-During the second lap of the race Quartararo slumped in the third corner while sitting on the inside with Danilo Petrucci.
-He ended up in the gravel.
-This crash was the first crash during a race in his rookie season in MotoGP.
+During the second lap of the race, Quartararo slumped in the third corner while sitting on the inside with Danilo Petrucci and ended up in the gravel.

 Quartararo achieved further podium finishes on the season with a third place in Austria and four second-place finishes in San Marino, Thailand, Japan, and Valencia.
 He started from pole position in Thailand, Malaysia, and Valencia.
-Quartararo ultimately finished the season in 5th place of the riders' standings with 192 points, 7 podiums, and 6 pole positions.
+He ultimately finished the season in fifth place of the riders' standings with 192 points, seven podiums, and six pole positions.

 2020

-At the first race of the delayed 2020 season in Jerez, Quartararo qualified on pole position and went on to take his maiden victory in the premier class after briefly dropping as low as 5th place on the opening lap.
-At the second round of the Jerez double-header Quartararo repeated the statistic by qualifying on pole and winning the race, this time leading from the outset and building a lead of over 8 seconds by the 20th lap before cruising to the finish by 4.5 seconds over Maverick Viñales.
-After difficulties in the subsequent five races, Quartararo saw his early championship advantage erode by the mid-point of the season.
-He achieved his third win at the Catalunya round to retake the championship lead.
-At the first Aragon round he suffered an injured hip after an FP3 highside crash but was cleared by medical staff to take part in qualifying, where he went on to take pole position.
-Lingering pain and struggles with the front tire in the track conditions caused him to drop quickly down the back, ultimately finishing in 18th place, his first non-retirement finish outside of the points in MotoGP since his first-ever race in Qatar.
+At the first race of the delayed 2020 season in Jerez, Quartararo qualified on pole position and went on to take his maiden victory in the premier class after briefly dropping to fifth place on the opening lap.
+At the second round of the Jerez double-header, He repeated the statistic by qualifying on pole and winning the race, this time leading from the outset and building a lead of over eight seconds by the 20th lap before finishing 4.5 seconds ahead of Maverick Viñales.

+Quartararo achieved his third win at the Catalunya round to retake the championship lead.
+At the first Aragon round, he suffered an injured hip after an FP3 highside crash, but was cleared by medical staff to take part in qualifying, where he went on to take pole position.
+Lingering pain and struggles with the front tire in the track conditions caused him to drop down the back, ultimately finishing in 18th place, his first non-retirement finish outside of the points in MotoGP since his first-ever race in Qatar.